 No matter how much a person means to you, your password must remain a secret.
 If the relationship with that person suffers a blow or that person is careless, it will only mean trouble for you.

 The best way to be safe is to change passwords from time to time.
 However, you need to remember that your current password does not match or follow the previous one.
 (For instance: if your previous password was ‘honeybee’, your current password in no way should be ‘honeybee2’)

 Password length is a huge concern when it comes to password protection.
 Try to set a lengthy password (a minimum of 8 characters).

 Sugar, Spice & Everything Nice

 An ideal password is a perfect blend of everything- Letters, Numbers, and Symbols.
 Arrange a word with Big and small letters, and add numbers and symbols if you like (you can even pick a word that is in not the dictionary!)
 It is a delicious recipe, stored in your mind.
 So, do not write it down or save it somewhere else.

 Use Two-factor Authentication

-Furthermore, there are many websites available online which will let your generate strong passwords.
-They use industry standards for secured passwords which contains small letter, capital letter, numbers, special characters, punctuation, etc. https://identitysafe.norton.com/password-generator/, http://passwordsgenerator.net/, https://lastpass.com/generatepassword.php, etc. are good example of password generators to name a few.
+Furthermore, there are many websites available online which will let you generate strong passwords.
+They use industry standards for secured passwords which contain a small letter, capital letters, numbers, special characters, punctuation, etc. https://identitysafe.norton.com/password-generator/, http://passwordsgenerator.net/, https://lastpass.com/generatepassword.php, etc. are a good example of password generators to name a few.

-What Google says about strong password and securing it
+What Google says about strong passwords and securing it

-Quote from Google’s recommendation for creating strong password:
+Quote from Google’s recommendation for creating strong passwords: